dragonfly/dragonfly/README.md

 Then, specify the optimisation parameters in an options file, in the format shown in [`demos_synthetic/options_example.txt`](demos_synthetic/options_example.txt).

+We recommend using JSON since we have exhaustively tested JSON format.
 If using protocol buffers, you might need to install this package via `pip install protobuf`.